 They also changed the way the pressure valve functions.
 The lid on the Ultra will automatically seal when you close it, so you don’t have to remember to close it every time.
 This is something I occasionally did, so I appreciate the convenience.

 The Smart model takes the main DUO functions and adds a slew of customizability.
 It has a control app for smartphones and connects via Bluetooth.
 This is the ultimate tinkerer’s model.

 It is infinitely programmable using scripts, so you can actually write a program where the food might pressure cook on high for one hour, then slow cook for 3 hours, and then pressure cook again on low for another 30 minutes.
 If you need this level of control, you want the Smart.
 Personally, it’s overkill for me.

-So if you’re looking for a slow-cooker, get a Gem and I’m sure you’ll be happy with it.
 But if you’re looking for an “Instant Pot” because you’ve heard everyone raving about it, this is not the model to get.

 Part 2 – The Sizes

 This is where the “I have a family of ______” question comes in.
 Depending on the model, the primary sizes available are:

 - 3 Quart (LUX, DUO, Plus, Ultra)

 - 6 Quart (LUX, DUO, Plus, Ultra, Smart)